rjones-lf/iroha/docs/source/api/commands.rst

 ^^^^^^^

 The purpose of add peer command is to write into ledger the fact of peer addition into the peer network.
-After the peer was added, consensus and synchronization components will start using it.
+After a transaction with AddPeer has been committed, consensus and synchronization components will start using it.

 Schema
 ^^^^^^